Guitar Build Process

 make sure tape is firmly attached (ok to rub down now, this area will be covered by bridge)

-Repeat steps for area of fretboard that is over body
+Glued-in neck option: repeat steps for area of fretboard that is over body

-Historical note
+Historical note:

-Before the Finish soundboard first option, at this stage we would
+Before the Finish soundboard first option, at this stage we would:

 Starting to French polish soundboard